 The secondary RE curriculum provides opportunities for young people to ‘see, judge and act’ in response to Jesus’ great commandment to love God and love others and thus, ‘live life to the full’.

-Students in Year 11 and 12 have the opportunity to study either Catholic Studies which is a BOSTES endorsed course or Studies of Religion which is a BOSTES developed course.
+Students in Year 11 and 12 have the opportunity to study either Studies in Catholic Thought which is a NESA endorsed course or Studies of Religion which is a NESA developed course.